Crinklewott/diape.red/faq.md

 So yes!
 I like being diapered~

 # Is this a sex thing?
-Fun fact about me: I'm demisexual!
+Fun fact about me: I'm asexual!
 So sex itself doesn't really appeal to me for the most part.
 That makes labelling this as a "sex thing" kind of hard for me; because a lot of my interest in ABDL is mostly to do with inherently aesthetic sensibilities--not sexual ones.

 That said, I *can* and *do* interact with ABDL in kink contexts, for sure!
 But that's not exactly the way I think about it most of the time when I'm just kinda existing and vibing with the aesthetics I like.